ase379/gpprofile2017/README.md

 GpProfile is a source code instrumenting profiler for Delphi.

 The source codes for the UI of gpprofile2017 can be compiled using Delphi XE7 and higher.
-For proper hogh DPI support, you should use Delphi Tokyo or above.
+For proper high DPI support, you should use Delphi Tokyo or above.

 The executable file (gpprof.exe) is able to work and profile sources for Delphi XE and higher.